antgonzales/antgonzales.github.io/about.md

 ---
 layout: page
-title: About Me
+title: About
 description: A front-end developer blog devoted to application development, user experience, design.
 See code examples, learn from tutorials, get tips and tricks
 ---

+Senior Software Engineer at Compass.
+Previously at Glossier.

-I write, think, and talk about front-end web development.
-I bring expertise in scalable systems, UI design, and test driven development.
+I write, think, and talk about web development.
+I bring expertise in front-end technology, UI design, and test driven development.

 I current live in New York City and work as a tech lead at Compass.
 I work primarily on the Content Management System for Compass's real estate agents.